Landfill indie: History and etymology

-Decline and revival
+Decline and legacy

 In a 2009 article for the Guardian, journalist Peter Robinson cited the landfill indie movement as dead, blaming the Wombats, Scouting For Girls, and Joe Lean & the Jing Jang Jong by stating "If landfill indie had been a game of Buckaroo, those three sent the whole donkey's arse of radio-friendly mainstream guitar band monotony flying high into the air, legs flailing."
-The initial success of the movement was beginning to subside, leading commentators to discuss its decline as a phenomenon and argue that it had been overtaken by the more musically and emotionally complex music of indie rock bands like Animal Collective, Micachu and the Shapes, Gang Gang Dance, TV on the Radio, High Places, Foals, Vampire Weekend, Telepathe, Dirty Projectors, Bloc Party, Arcade Fire and Death Cab for Cutie.
+The initial success of the movement was beginning to subside, leading commentators to discuss its decline as a phenomenon and argue that it had been overtaken by the more musically and emotionally complex music of indie rock bands like Animal Collective, Wild Beasts, Micachu and the Shapes, Gang Gang Dance, TV on the Radio, High Places, Foals, Vampire Weekend, Telepathe, Dirty Projectors, Bloc Party, Arcade Fire and Death Cab for Cutie.

 Although the style declined in prominence by the early 2010s, the landfill indie era went on to experience a gradual revival.
 This resurgence was first marked by the emergence of the hashtag #indieamnesty, created by musician Rowan Martin in April 2016, and later by the launch of the Instagram account @indiesleaze in 2021, curated by Olivia V, which documented and celebrated the visual aesthetic of the era, which was later labelled indie sleaze.
 Some sources credit the COVID-19 lockdowns as contributing to a collective nostalgia for the landfill indie era.

+In 2026, Pitchfork described acts such as Darwin Deez, Grouplove and Cults as "post-landfill-indie bands".